JUST OUT! Mohanlal's Look In Lal Jose's Velipadinte Pusthakam

-Mohanlal, the complete actor of Mollywood has finally joined the
+Mohanlal, the complete actor of Mollywood has finally joined the sets of the upcoming Lal Jose movie, Velipadinte Pusthakam.
+The actor recently revealed his new look for Velipadinte Pusthakam, through his official Facebook page.

 Interestingly, Mohanlal new look is much similar to his older